watsonjr/Geog_563/Admin/Syllabus/README.md

-# Empty README that should be filled.
+# Syllabus for Geog 4/563